apigee/api-platform-samples/learn-edge/response-cache-2/README.md

 # Response cache Part 2: Set response headers

-In this example, we add one twist to the `response-headers-1` example: we use an Assign Message policy to set headers that show information about the cache including whether there was a cache hit or not.
+In this Learn Edge example, we add a twist to the [response-headers-1](../response-headers-1/README.md) example: we use an Assign Message policy to set headers that show information about the cache including whether there was a cache hit or not.

+**Note:** The Assign Message policy is one of the most commonly used policies in Apigee Edge.

 ### Prerequisites